Facebook Fast Facts

 Facts:

-Approximately 84.9% of Facebook's daily active users are outside the United States and Canada.

-According to Pew Research, 71% of adult Internet users used Facebook as of September 2014.
+According to Pew Research national survey, 79% of adult Internet users used Facebook as of April 2016.

 Facebook introduced words such as "friending" to the lexicon.